graf-semmel/melb-mapper/README.md

 - `geo.js` - Handles fetching and processing of geographical data (suburbs, boundaries) for different cities.
 - `main.js` - Acts as the main application entry point, initializes the map and game, loads city data, and orchestrates interactions between different modules.
 - `map.js` - Manages Leaflet map creation, configuration, styling, feature layers, and user interactions (zoom, pan, click, hover).
+- `eventbus.js` - Implements event bus functionality for decoupled module communication.
+- `utils.js` - Contains miscellaneous utility functions used across the application.
 - `style.css` - Provides all CSS styles, variables, layout rules, and animations for the application interface.
-- `utils.js` - Contains miscellaneous utility functions used across the application.

 The main user interface is defined in `index.html` in the root directory.

-## Local Development
+### Run locally

 To run the project locally: